MASHUOA/HiTMaP/README.md

 while *use\_previous\_candidates* set as TRUE.

-We have implemented a functionality to perform additional statistical analyses around the number of enzymatically generated peptides generated derived from a given proteome (‘Database\_stats’).
-If the user sets the variable ‘Database\_stats’ to TRUE in the main workflow, then the function will be called.
+We have implemented a functionality to perform additional statistical analysis around the number of enzymatically generated peptides derived from a given proteome database.
+If the user sets the argument ‘Database\_stats’ to TRUE in the main workflow, the function will be called.
 Briefly, the function will list all of the m/z’s of a unique formulae from the peptide candidate pool within a given m/z range.
-The m/z’s will then be binned using three resolution m/z windows: 1ppm, 2ppm and 5ppm.
-A plot showing the number of unique formulae vs. binned m/z windows will be generated and exported to the summary folder (DB\_stats\_mz\_bin).
+The m/z’s will then be binned using three tolerance window: 1 ppm, 2 ppm and 5 ppm.
+A plot showing the number of unique formulae vs. m/z bins will be generated and exported to the summary folder (DB\_stats\_mz\_bin).

 ![Proteome database stats](Resource/DB_stats_bin_mz_ppm.png)